 Tax Appeals Commission

-The mission of the Arkansas Tax Appeals Commission is to resolve disputes between the Department of Finance and Administration and taxpayers as fairly and efficiently as possible.
+The mission of the Arkansas Tax Appeals Commission is to resolve disputes between taxpayers and the Department of Finance and Administration as fairly and efficiently as possible.

 FILING A PETITION

-The mission of the Arkansas Tax Appeals Commission is to resolve disputes between the Department of Finance and Administration and taxpayers as fairly and efficiently as possible.
+The mission of the Arkansas Tax Appeals Commission is to resolve disputes between taxpayers and the Department of Finance and Administration as fairly and efficiently as possible.

-The Commission is made up of three Commissioners with substantial knowledge of Arkansas tax law: Chief Commissioner Matt Boch, Commissioner Joseph A. Sanford, and Commissioner Clay Sloan.
-They are assisted by the staff of the Commission.
+The Commission is made up of three Commissioners with substantial knowledge of Arkansas tax law: the Chief Commissioner (position currently vacant), Commissioner Joseph A. Sanford, and Commissioner D. Clay Sloan are assisted by the staff of the Commission.

-The Commission’s confidential tax appeal proceedings are like those of a court, but more informal.
+The Commission’s confidential tax appeal proceedings are like those of a court, but less formal.
 An appeal is started by the taxpayer filing a petition.
-In its proceedings, the Commission will hear testimony and receive evidence, and the Commission then decides the case based on the facts and applicable law.
+In its proceedings, the Commission hears testimony, receives evidence, and then decides the case based on the facts and applicable law using a preponderance of the evidence.
 Taxpayers can make their appeals on their own (pro se) or with any authorized representative of their choosing.
+The taxpayer must file a Power of Attorney form to establish the representative’s authority.

 Sections